Shashank123-wq-tech/Banking-Fraud-Detection/README.md

 ### Confusion Matrix
 ![Confusion Matrix](https://github.com/Shashank123-wq-tech/Banking-Fraud-Detection/blob/main/Screenshot%202026-04-20%20160322.png)
 ### Interpretation:
-1) The model achieves ~98.5% recall, means Almost all fraudulent transactions are successfully detected.Only 24 fraud cases missed out of thousands.
+1)A recall of 99% means the model detects almost all actual fraud cases, missing very few.
+This is critical because missing fraud is usually more costly than false alarms.
-2) The Precision-Recall AUC of 0.843 indicates that the model maintains a good balance between precision and recall.Performs well even under extreme class imbalance
+2) Precision-Recall AUC is especially important for imbalanced datasets.
+A score of 96% shows that the model maintains a very strong balance between:
- ,PR-AUC is the most relevant metric for fraud detection — and your score is very competitive.
-3) Correctly identifies 1,619 fraud cases
-Demonstrates:
-Strong pattern recognition
-Ability to capture subtle fraud signals.
-4) Your model is ideal for:
-Credit card monitoring systems Because it prioritizes catching fraud over convenience, which is the correct design choice in security systems.
+(i) catching fraud (recall)
+(ii) avoiding false positives (precision)
+3) This is extremely strong.
+A ROC-AUC of 0.99 means the model can almost perfectly distinguish between fraud and non-fraud cases.
+4) In real-world fraud detection, the XGBClassifier effectively identifies almost all fraudulent transactions with high precision, minimizing both missed frauds and false alarms.